KrahJohlito/Open-PS2-Loader/README.md

 </details>

 <details>
-  <summary> <b> USB/MX4SIO/iLink </b> </summary>
+  <summary> <b> USB/MX4SIO/iLink/HDD (ATA) </b> </summary>

-Game files should be *ideally* defragmented either file by file or by whole drive, and games larger than 4gb must use USBExtreme format if device uses FAT32 format (see OPLUtil or USBUtil programs).
+Game files should be *ideally* defragmented either file by file or by whole drive.
+Games larger than 4GB must be stored on a device formatted with exFAT, or if the device is using FAT32, the USBExtreme format must be used (see OPLUtil or USBUtil programs).
 We do **not** recommend using any defrag programs.
 The best way for defragmenting - copy all files to pc, format USB, copy all files back.
 Repeat it once you faced defragmenting problem again.